microsoft/Azure-Edge-Solutions-Lab/Edgezone-QSR Demo/README.md

 From all the results copy the `EXTERNAL-IP` of `contoso-webapp-service`.
 Open a web browser window and go to `http://<EXTERNAL-IP>:5000`

-## 7. Configure GitOps (Optional)
-In this section you will configure GitOps.
-GitOps is an operational framework for Kubernetes cluster management and application delivery.
-GitOps applies development practices like version control, collaboration, compliance, and continuous integration/continuous deployment (CI/CD) to infrastructure automation.

-1. Go to your K8s cluster on the Azure Portal.
-On the left column select `GitOps` under `Settings`, then click `Create`.
-This will initiate the GitOps configuration creation process.
-2. On the `Basics` tab give the configuration a name under `Configuration name`.
-For `Namespace` use `contoso` as that is what we have used in all the files provided in this repository.
-The `scope` is `Namespace`.
-Leave everthing else unchanged and click `Next`.
-3. On the `Source` tab enter the GitHub `Repository URL` that you want to configure.
-Specify the `Reference Type` as `Branch` and for `Branch` add the branch name to monitor.
-Specify the `Repository type` as either `Private` or `Public` depending on your GitHub repository.
-Under `Sync configuration` change `Sync interval (minutes)` to `1`.
-Now click `Next`.
-4. On the `Kustomization` tab click `+ Create`, this will open a section on the right.
-Give your kustomization a name under `Instance name`.
-For `Path`, add the complete path location to the YAML configuration, for example `./contoso-app/yaml-file`.
-Enable `Prune`.
-Leave everything else unchanged and click `Save`, then click `Next`.
-5. On the `Review + create` tab, verify all fields are as mentioned, then click `Create`.
-In a few moments the GitOps configuration will be created.
-6. Once the GitOps configuration is successfully created you can make changes to the YAML file and verify that this triggers a new deployment, old pods are stopped and new ones are created depending on the changes that were made.

 ## Step 5.
 Cleanup Resources
 1. Delete all your deployments via `K8s - Azure Arc` on the `Azure Portal`.